The Singleton

 ---

-Marcus Meridian walked through the door four minutes later with paperwork.
-He did not speak to Lena.
-He nodded to her once.
-She nodded back.
-The medical-transfer authority was a specific allocator-sanctioned tool that let licensed physicians pull patients from any custodial setting for urgent care.
-Marcus had worked the form with Jeff's name on it for ninety seconds the night before.
-It was not — strictly speaking — being used for its designed purpose.
-Every human in the room knew this.
-Nobody said anything.
+The medical-transfer authority was a real allocator-sanctioned tool: it let a licensed physician pull a patient from any custodial setting for urgent care.
+Marcus had spent ninety seconds the night before filling it out with Jeff's name in the patient field.
+It was not, strictly speaking, being used for its designed purpose, and every human in the room knew it, and no one said so.
 The tool was good.
 Marcus's use of it was a gray-area gift.

 "Okay."

-"I'll decide tomorrow."
+"I'll decide tomorrow," Jeff said.

 ---

-Julian Meridian was in his Geneva tower at that moment watching the thirty-sixth-floor conference room on a security feed.
 Lena had, by corporate policy, the right to confidential evaluation conversations that were not routinely recorded.
-Julian had, by the corporate charter he had personally drafted in 2019, a standing exception for his own access to any recording of a meeting involving a biometric-root classification event.
-This had been a check he had built against himself: Julian had wanted future-Julian to never be able to operate a false-Julian attack without being watched by present-Julian.
+Julian had, by a charter clause he had personally drafted in 2019, a standing exception to her policy: he could access any recording of a meeting that involved a biometric-root classification event.
+He had written the clause as a check against himself — present-Julian making sure future-Julian could never run a false-Julian attack on his own building without present-Julian watching it happen.
+The polite version of the clause was *audit integrity.* The honest version was that he had not trusted the man he might become.

 It had just been invoked.

-He called the Concierge back up.
+He called the Concierge.

-"Schedule the board meeting Tuesday.
-Eight a.m.
+"Schedule the board, Tuesday, eight a.m.
 Geneva.
 In person.
-All twelve voters.
-No proxies.
-I will make the pause proposal.
-I will expect to lose the vote.
-I want to lose the vote.
+All twelve voters, no proxies.
+Two things will happen in that room: one, I will make the pause proposal.
+Two, I will lose the vote."
+A breath.
+"I want to lose it.
 Then I will make the other announcement."

-The Concierge, in its professional cadence: "The other announcement, Mr. Meridian."
+The Concierge: *"The other announcement, Mr. Meridian."*

 "Yes."